SSOCosta/SSOCosta/README.md

 When I'm not coding, you can find me enjoying family time, crafting or hikking, immersing myself in the beauty of the outdoors.
 I believe in the power of community and collaboration, and I'm always open to connecting with like-minded individuals.

 In my GitHub repositories, you'll find a collection of projects and experiments that showcase my journey through the exciting world of Data Analytics.
-From delving into complex data sets to uncovering insights, I'm excited to share my journey in data analysis and the valuable lessons learned along the way.

 Feel free to explore my projects, provide feedback, or reach out for collaboration.
 Let's make the world a better place, one line of code at a time!